Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

 ```

 In the above example, the feature is enabled by the `AlwaysOn` filter.
 If the current user is in the calculated percentile range of 10 to 20, then the `On` variant is returned.
 Otherwise, the `Off` variant is returned and because `StatusOverride` is equal to `Disabled`, the feature will now be considered disabled.

+## Request Based Features/Variants

+There are scenarios which require the state of a feature or variant to remain consistent during the lifetime of a request.
+The values returned from the standard `FeatureManager` may change if the configuration source which it is pulling from is updated during the request.
+This can be prevented by using `FeatureManagerSnapshot` and `@FeatureOn( snapshot = true )`. `FeatureManagerSnapshot` can be retrieved in the same manner as `FeatureManager`. `FeatureManagerSnapshot` calls `FeatureManager`, but it caches the first evaluated state of a feature during a request and will return the same state of a feature during its lifetime.

 <!-- Links -->
 [example_project]: https://github.com/Azure-Samples/azure-spring-boot-samples/tree/tag_azure-spring-boot_3.6.0/appconfiguration/feature-management-web-sample